Plantar Fasciitis Treatment | Utah County

 Is Surgery Ever Necessary to Treat Plantar Fasciitis?

-• Plantar fascia release — The plantar fascia is cut, partially, to relieve some of the tension.
+• Plantar Fascia Release — The plantar fascia is cut, partially, to relieve some of the tension.

 What Can I Do to Prevent Plantar Fasciitis from Developing?